ashishkumar88/maze-classical-ai/README.md

     [       OK ] GridTest.Constructor (0 ms)
     [ RUN      ] GridTest.Constructor2
     File does not exist : "maps/does_not_exist.txt"
-    filesystem error: File does not exist.: Success
+    filesystem error: File does not exist.
     [       OK ] GridTest.Constructor2 (0 ms)
     [ RUN      ] GridTest.Constructor3
     File does not exist : ""
-    filesystem error: File does not exist.: Success
+    filesystem error: File does not exist.
     [       OK ] GridTest.Constructor3 (0 ms)
     [ RUN      ] GridTest.Constructor4
     [       OK ] GridTest.Constructor4 (0 ms)